MicrosoftDocs/power-platform/power-platform/admin/use-outlook-category-track-appointments-emails.md

 ---
 # Use Outlook category to track appointments and emails

 Server-side synchronization now allows tracking of emails, appointments and tasks in Outlook with a [special category](https://support.office.com/article/video-set-an-email-flag-reminder-or-color-a894348d-b308-4185-840f-aff63063d076?ui=en-US&rs=en-US&ad=US) **Tracked to Dynamics 365**.
-Assigning this category to an email, appointment or a task in Outlook syncs the item to Dynamics 365 for Customer Engagement.
-Similarly, removing the category from a tracked email, appointment or task untracks it from Dynamics 365 for Customer Engagement.
+Assigning this category to an email, appointment or a task in Outlook syncs the item to Dynamics 365 apps.
+Similarly, removing the category from a tracked email, appointment or task untracks it from Dynamics 365 apps.

-You can also select multiple items and assign the **Tracked to Dynamics 365** Outlook category to them thereby tracking all of them to Dynamics 365 for Customer Engagement.
+You can also select multiple items and assign the **Tracked to Dynamics 365** Outlook category to them thereby tracking all of them to Dynamics 365 apps.
 Quickly identify tracked items by observing the presence of this category in your Inbox and other folders.

 ## Configure category-based tracking through an OrgDBOrgSetting

-As of Dynamics 365 for Customer Engagement version 9.1.0.4039 or higher, category tracking is on by default.
+As of Dynamics 365 apps version 9.1.0.4039 or higher, category tracking is on by default.

 > [!TIP]
 > To determine your version, sign in to [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps, and in the upper-right side of the screen, select the **Settings** button ![User profile Settings button](media/user-profile-settings-button.png) > **About**.